Setup Outlook for an Exchange Account on iPhone 6

 You are watching VisiHow and today we are going to teach you how to setup Outlook for the iPhone 6 using a Microsoft Exchange Account.

-- 18Thank you for choosing VisiHow.We do hope that this has been a helpful tutorial and we would very much look forward to assisting you with future tutorials and provide any assistance you may need in Microsoft Outlook app on your iPhone.
-Have a great day and we look forward to your comments and suggestions in the comments area below.Advertisement
+- 18We do hope that this has been a helpful tutorial and we would very much look forward to assisting you with future tutorials and provide any assistance you may need in Microsoft Outlook app on your iPhone.
+Have a great day and we look forward to your comments and suggestions in the comments area below.Thank you for choosing VisiHow.Advertisement

 Video: Setup Outlook for an Exchange Account on iPhone 6